jclxx/xero-helloworld-php/README.md

 Go to https://developer.xero.com/myapps and create "New App"

-* Must be type "Public App"
+* Must be type "Public App"; any App name
+* Company or app URL, put `https://example.com`
 * Copy the "consumer key" from Xero page into `secretprivapp/consumerkey`
 * Copy the "consumer secret" from Xero page into `secretprivapp/consumersecret`